Media interviews are available with Alzheimer's Society staff working across the charity.

 Personal interests include cycling and amateur dramatics.

-Sue Phelps - Operations Director (Wales)
+Sue Phelps - Country Director (Wales)

 Sue Phelps has worked in the voluntary sector in England and Wales since completing her degree in Social Administration at Manchester University.